Timothy D. Bellavia: Career

-Timothy Bellavia has collaborated with several non-profit organisations including Sesame Workshop, Mattie J.T.
+Once an aspiring fashion designer, Timothy Bellavia turned his attention to arts education / pedagogy through dolls and has collaborated with several non-profit organisations including Sesame Workshop, Mattie J.T.
 Stepanek Foundation, and the Herbie Hancock Institute of Jazz.
-He was a recipient of Education Update’s Outstanding Educator of the Year Award, won several arts and digital education awards and now serving as an integral part of the five year research project to highlight the importance of integrating STEAM (Science, Technology, Engineering, Arts and Mathematics) topics into elementary school's curriculum.
+He was a recipient of Education Update’s Outstanding Educator of the Year Award, won several arts and digital education awards and served as an integral part of the five-year research project to highlight the importance of integrating STEAM (Science, Technology, Engineering, Arts and Mathematics) topics into elementary school's curriculum.